Canonical Lifts in Multisymplectic De Donder-Weyl Hamiltonian Field Theories: Abstract

 \section{Abstract}

-In this paper, we define canonical lifts of vector fields to the multisymplectic multimomentum bundles of De Donder--Weyl Hamiltonian (first--order) field theories and to the appropriate premultisymplectic embedded constraint submanifolds on which singular field theories are studied.
+We define canonical lifts of vector fields to the multisymplectic multimomentum bundles of De Donder--Weyl Hamiltonian (first-order) field theories and to the appropriate premultisymplectic embedded constraint submanifolds on which singular field theories are studied.
 These new canonical lifts are used to study the so-called {\sl natural Noether symmetries} present in both regular and singular Hamiltonian field theories along with their associated conserved quantities obtained from Noether's theorem.
-The {\sl Klein--Gordon field}, {\sl Einstein–Cartan gravity in $3+1$ dimensions}, and the {\sl Polyakov bosonic string} are analyzed in depth as applications of these concepts; as a peripheral result obtained in the analysis of the bosonic string, we provide a new geometrical interpretation of the well-known {\sl Virasoro constraint}.
+The {\sl Klein--Gordon field}, the {\sl Polyakov bosonic string}, and {\sl Einstein--Cartan gravity in $3+1$ dimensions} are analyzed in depth as applications of these concepts; as a peripheral result obtained in the analysis of the bosonic string, we provide a new geometrical interpretation of the well-known {\sl Virasoro constraint}.